 “There are some missed ball games, missed meals, and 80- hour work weeks; but I love raising my family on the farm and interacting with customers every day.”
 It is with this passion and dedication to agriculture that Amy continues to help Howard Family Farm grow.

 Howard Family Farms is an on-farm produce store nestled in the heart of Harmony, North Carolina.
 Amy quickly learned the “ins and outs” of farming in 2014 when she came back to the farm to join her husband, Brian Howard, who came back full time in 2008.

 The farm has been in his family since the 1930s.
 It originally started with Brian's great grandfather who grew tobacco until 1985 when they added strawberries and sweet corn.
 After a few years of strawberry farming, they were able to see that they could reuse the plastic used to plant strawberries for pumpkins as well.
 Now the operation hosts a variety of produce including strawberries, sweet corn, pumpkins, tomatoes, squash, and recently cut flowers.

-The Howard Family has been working with Carolina Farm Credit from the very beginning.
+The Howard Family has been working with AgSouth Farm Credit from the very beginning.
 “If it wasn’t for Farm Credit, things wouldn’t get planted in the field every year.
 We’re thankful to be able to call our loan officer and get the funds needed to get the year started.”

 Since joining the operation, Amy has quickly taken on the responsibility of customer service for the operation.
 She manages the on-farm produce store, travels to local farmer's markets and oversees the CSA program.
 The CSA program has 54 customers and continues to grow each year.
 She is actively involved with the process from planting all the way to harvesting the crops.
 Although Amy did not grow up in agriculture, she says that she gets inspired working on the farm every day